 Ashleigh Smith

 Flowers are used to represent all sorts of traditions and symbolism.
 You see them at weddings, funerals, birthdays, holidays, or given in sympathy to an individual or group.
 Why do we care so much about flowers?
 Really the answer is very simple.
-We like flowers.
+We like them and they bring joy.

 Plants have immense power that we rarely realize consciously.
 Plants make us feel better.
 Spending time in green spaces and around plants helps our bodies find balance and healing, even when we fail to recognize what it is doing.
 This makes the fact we like to use plants symbolically all around us.